wiredtiger/testy/README.md

 Fabric allows you to execute shell commands both on the remote server and locally.

-- When you would like to execute a command on the remote server, you will used the connection argument `c` passed in and can execute commands such as `c.sudo()` or  `c.run()` etc.

-More information on fabric commands can be found here: https://docs.fabfile.org/en/stable/
+More information on fabric commands can be found [here](https://docs.fabfile.org/en/stable/).